 De Beque Canyon is about 15 miles long between De Beque and Palisade, Colorado.

-U128 parallels the Colorado in two no-name canyons (BLM's Colorado River Byway) between Dewey and Moab, and seven canyons - Meander, Cataract, Glen, Marble, Grand, Boulder, and Black Canyons - are connected end-to-end for 800+ miles (1,287+ km) from Moab, Utah, to Needles, California, in Utah and Arizona, and along the Arizona/Nevada/California borders.
-Prior to the opening of Grand Canyon Bridge in 1929, there were no highway crossings for the 800+ miles other than the risky Lee's Ferry that operated occasionally (update: we have found a couple of local bridges that opened in 1916 - more info in our Colorado River Bridges and Historic Navajo Bridge articles).
+Utah 128 (Scenic Byway 128) parallels the Colorado in two no-name canyons (BLM's Colorado River Byway) between Dewey and Moab, and seven canyons - Meander, Cataract, Glen, Marble, Grand, Boulder, and Black Canyons - are connected end-to-end for 800+ miles (1,287+ km) from Moab, Utah, to Needles, California, in Utah and Arizona, and along the Arizona/Nevada/California borders.
+Prior to the opening of Grand Canyon Bridge (now known as Navajo Bridge) in 1929, there were no highway crossings for the 800+ miles other than the risky Lee's Ferry that operated occasionally.